-You can also very easily install a lace front wig with glue.
-To do that, however, it is important to secure your hair using a stocking cap and clips, just as you would if you were using a wig grip.
-Once again, it is very important to use hairspray or styling gel to secure the edges.
+You can also very easily install a front lace wig with glue.
+To do that, however, securing your hair using a stocking cap and clips is important, just as you would if using a wig grip.
+Once again, using hairspray or styling gel to secure the edges is very important.

-Once your natural hair is as secure as it can be, follow these simple steps to install a lace front wig with glue:
+Once your natural hair is as secure as it can be, follow these simple steps to install a 13x 4 lace front lace wig with glue:

 Step 1: Begin by applying rubbing alcohol along the hairline.
 This is to remove any oils or makeup that may interfere with the function of the glue.
 If your skin is sensitive or you don’t want to use rubbing alcohol, there are plenty of alternative products on the market that you can use.

 Step 2: Now place your wig on your head and adjust it to fit how you want it to be secured.
 You can also use eyeliner to mark the points on your head that mimic the hairline.

 Step 3: Part the hair with a comb just above your ear, and cut the excess lace around the hairline and your ear.
 Be very careful when cutting the lace since you don’t want to damage the lace front wig.

 Step 4: Apply the glue along the edges of the stocking cap, but be careful not to apply the glue on your hair.